GSA-TTS/FAC/docs/agile-process.md

 ### Code Review (In Progress->Ready For Review->Done)

-Pull requests are reviewed on a per-ticket basis for merge into test.
-Better to push to test more rather than less; we assume test will break.
+Pull requests are reviewed on a per-ticket basis and tests are automatically run on the CI server.
+One reviewer required to merge any pull request and anyone can review, relecting our preference for velocity.

-Stories are reviewed against acceptance criteria (AC) with test coverage.

-Once stories are reviewed, stories are pushed to staging.

-One reviewer required for any pull request (both test and staging).

-Anyone can review; ad-hoc.
-Prefer velocity.
 Signal to the team in slack if you've waited more than two hours for a review.

+### Quality Assurance

+Stories are QA'ed against acceptance criteria (AC) with test coverage, including our manual accessibility checklist:

+* Screen reader - Listen to the experience with a screen reader extension, ensure the information presented in order
+* Keyboard navigation - Run through acceptance criteria with keyboard tabs, ensure it works.
+* Text scaling - Adjust viewport to 1280 pixels wide and zoom to 200%, ensure everything renders as expected.
+Document 400% zoom issues with USWDS if appropriate.

 ### Backlog refinement